MAIslam1974/MAIslam1974/README.md

 # Hello, I'm Md.
 Aminul Islam

-**Data Analyst | BI Developer | IT Professional**
+**Broadcast Engineering & IT Operations Professional | Broadcast Automation Specialist | Python Developer**

-I am a passionate IT professional with expertise in data analysis, business intelligence, and web development.
+With over 20 years of experience in broadcast engineering and IT operations, I specialize in creating innovative automation solutions and control systems that bridge media production with cutting-edge technology.
+I leverage Python development to streamline broadcast workflows and enhance operational efficiency.

 ---